-\begin{definition} Let $e \in E(G)$ be an internal edge of $G$.
-Let $v$, $w$ be the vertices of $e$ that are boundary components of $i_v, i_w \in I(G)$ respectively.
-The decorated graph $G/e$ is defined by contracting the edge $e$.
-The surfaces $\Sigma_{i_v}$ and $\Sigma_{i_w}$ are replaced by the surface made by gluing the boundary marked points associated to $e$ and smoothing the resulting node. \end{definition} Observe that in the preview definition we can have $i_v=i_w $ or even $v =w$.
-In this process we get a boundary node of type \begin{itemize} \item H1 if $v= w$, \item H2 if $v \neq w$ but $i_v = i_w$, \item H3 if $i_v \neq i_w$ . \end{itemize}
+\begin{definition} For $e \in E(G)$ an internal edge of $G$.
+Let $v$, $w$ be the vertices attached to $e$.
+Let $i_v, i_w \in I(G)$ be the associated surfaces with boundary components $v$ and $w$ respectively.
+The decorated graph $G/e$ is defined replacing the surfaces $\Sigma_{i_v}$ and $\Sigma_{i_w}$ by the surface made by gluing the boundary marked points associated to $e$ and smoothing the resulting node. \end{definition}